Non-Musculoskeletal

 occurred immediately after the spinal manipulation treatments.
 Full

 recovery of vision was attained by series of these steps.
-In addition, both
+In addition,

-about the nature of the condition that may be treated by spinal
+questions about the nature of the condition that may be treated by spinal

 manipulation and the method of action of the treatment.
-A vascular
+A vascular hypothesis

-have an effect on brain function.
+on brain function.

 - Monocular visual loss after